Inactive Status & Deferred Status

 The Art Therapy Credentials Board (ATCB) provides options for credential holders who are not able to maintain active status due to personal or professional circumstances.
-It’s important to understand the differences between Inactive Status and Temporary Inactive Status (TIS), as well as the impact on your credentials, reinstatement options, and use of designations.
+It’s important to understand the differences between Inactive Status and Deferred Status, as well as the impact on your credentials, reinstatement options, and use of designations.

 Inactive Status: What You Need to Know